bjornbytes/lovr-docs/guides/FAQ.md

 Keep in mind that LÖVR is primarily designed for creating VR experiences, which have their own design considerations.
-This means that LÖVR does not prioritize features common in other desktop-focused game engines like advanced control over the desktop window, mouse input, joystick support, touchscreens, etc.
+This means that LÖVR does not prioritize features common in other desktop-focused game engines like advanced control over the desktop window, joystick support, touchscreens, etc.

 > Is there any way to access keyboard/mouse input?

-Yes, there are `lovr.keypressed`, `lovr.keyreleased`, and `lovr.textinput` callbacks.
-For mouse input, see `lovr-mouse` on the <a data-key="Libraries">Libraries</a> page.
+Yes, `lovr.system` has functions for keyboard and mouse input, and there are input events like `lovr.keypressed`, `lovr.mousemoved`, etc.

 > How is this project related to LÖVE?